PsyTeachR/ads-v1/docs/04-data.md

 ### Column data types {#col_types}

 Use `glimpse()` to see how these different functions imported the data with slightly different data types.
 This is because the different file types store data slightly differently.
-For example, SPSS only stores numbers, so the factor displays as containing the values 1, 2, 3 rather than `low`, ``med`, `high`.
+For example, SPSS stores factors as numbers, so the `factor` column contains the values 1, 2, 3 rather than `low`, `med`, `high`.
+It also stores <a class='glossary' target='_blank' title='A data type representing TRUE or FALSE values.' href='https://psyteachr.github.io/glossary/l#logical'>logical</a> values as 0 and 1 instead or TRUE and FALSE.

 ```r